MARTIN-339/alx-pre_course/0x01-git/README.md

-second readme
-how to be up to date
+how to be up to date in git